HyFlex Classroom Technology

-- Be aware Hyflex installations will continue into the Fall semester and follow-up will be needed by IT, B&G and Facilities to insure all the components are installed and properly working
+- Be aware that Hyflex installations will continue into the Fall semester and follow-up will be needed by IT, B&G, and Facilities to insure all the components are installed and properly working

 - Visit the Technologies in the classroom page to confirm your classroom is a Hyflex Ready room.